-Week 3 - The Theatre Practitioners: The Vision of the Playwright

-Objectives: Be able to define the major tasks for the playwright in creation of a play.
+Week 3 - The Theatre Practitioners: The Vision of the Playwright Objectives: Be able to define the major motivations for the playwright in creation of a play & the process involved in bringing that play to life.

-- Reading "Joe Turners Come & Gone"
+- · Reading "Joe Turners Come & Gone"

-- · Video and Ouiz.
+- · Quiz.

-- Discussion forum
+- · Discussion forum